swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 ### Analysis of use-cases and the "sticky" preference semantics

-The semantics explained in this proposal may at first seem tricky, however in reality the rule is quite strightfoward:
+The semantics explained in this proposal may at first seem tricky, however in reality the rule is quite straightforward:

 - when there is a strict requirement for code to run on some specific executor, *it will* (and therefore disregard the "preference"),
 - when there is no requirement where asynchronous code should execute, this proposal allows to specify a preference and therefore avoid hopping and context switches, leading to more efficient programs.